ocornut/imgui/README.md

 You can control Dear ImGui with a gamepad, see the explanation in imgui.cpp about how to use the navigation feature (short version: map your gamepad inputs into the `io.NavInputs[]` array and set `io.ConfigFlags |= ImGuiConfigFlags_NavEnableGamepad`).

-You can share your computer mouse seamlessy with your console/tablet/phone using [Synergy](http://synergy-project.org).
-This is the prefered solution for developer productivity.
+You can share your computer mouse seamlessly with your console/tablet/phone using [Synergy](http://synergy-project.org).
+This is the preferred solution for developer productivity.
 In particular, their [micro-synergy-client](https://github.com/symless/micro-synergy-client) repo there is _uSynergy.c_ sources for a small embeddable that you can use on any platform to connect to your host PC using Synergy 1.x.
 You may also use a third party solution such as [Remote ImGui](https://github.com/JordiRos/remoteimgui).

-For touch inputs, you can increase the hit box of widgets (via the _style.TouchPadding_ setting) to accommodate a little for the lack of precision of touch inputs, but it is recommended you use a mouse or gamepad to allow optimising for screen real-estate and precision.
+For touch inputs, you can increase the hit box of widgets (via the _style.TouchPadding_ setting) to accommodate a little for the lack of precision of touch inputs, but it is recommended you use a mouse or gamepad to allow optimizing for screen real-estate and precision.

 <b>Can you create elaborate/serious tools with Dear ImGui?</b>